ttristann/ttristann/README.md

 <!--
 **ttristann/ttristann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Needs to be completed with proper information, use linkedin as a source of inpsiration

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...